-After completing the Final Oral Exam and the exit survey, students must complete a Graduate Student Approval.
+After completing the Final Oral Exam and the exit survey, students must complete a Graduate Student Approval Form.
 Individuals from various offices sign this form to indicate that the student has completed the degree requirements and has met all other obligations to be eligible for the degree.
-The form is available online on the Graduate College website but is provided to the major professor as a part of a student's Final Exam materials.
-Completed forms should be submitted to the Program Assistant for Graduate Students in 2114 Sweeney.
+The form is online.